tecnomod-um/EvaluationGraphAlignmentMethods/README.md

 ## Results

+The results have been analyzed at three levels, from higher to lower resolution.
+At the individual class level, at the method level and at the experiment type level.
 The detailed results by dataset can be accessed by clicking on the name of the dataset.

 * [AirlinesCustomerSatisfaction](./AirlinesCustomerSatisfaction/AirlinesCustomerSatisfaction.md)